UWB-C4D/droneport_traffic_control/README.md

 >Song, B. D., Kim, J., & Morrison, J. R. (2016).
 Rolling Horizon Path Planning of an Autonomous System of UAVs for Persistent Cooperative Service: MILP Formulation and Efficient Heuristics.
 Journal of Intelligent & Robotic Systems, 84(1–4), 241–258. https://doi.org/10.1007/s10846-015-0280-5.

 In orchestrator.ipynb a MILP version with the original parameters is implemented, in orchestrator-lite.ipynb a simpler task with two drones and two missions will be implemented, where each drone has its own independent mission.

+In trajectory_planner.ipynb a nonlinear time-continous optimal control problem of trajectory planning considering the battery state of charge is solved.
+The problem is transcribed using chebyshev pseudospectral collocation method to nonlinear program (NLP), which is solved with IPOPT solver.